-- Excessive stretching and tearing of muscle or tendon fibers from strains usually occur in the muscle or where the muscle attaches to the tendon.
+- Strain.
+Excessive stretching and tearing of muscle or tendon fibers from stress on the muscle or where the muscle attaches to the tendon.

-- A sudden violent action that forces the joint beyond its limits can result in a complete tear of a ligament, which then progresses to a joint dislocation or fracture of a bone in the joint.
+- Tear.
+A severe strain or sprain from sudden violent stress.
+Stress forcing a joint beyond its limits can result in a third-degree sprain, a complete tear of a ligament.
+Depending on the mechanism of the injury there can be a progression to joint dislocation or fracture of a bone of the joint.

 Other common risk factors for football injuries include:

-- Muscle strains that occur when a player has not properly warmed up prior to a practice or game.
+- Improper warm up or cool-down.
+Muscle strains that occur when a player has not properly warmed up prior to a practice or game.

-- Prolonged intense activity also puts muscles and tendons at risk of injury.
+- Overuse.
+Prolonged intense activity also puts muscles and tendons at risk of injury.

-- After having a strain the athlete must rehabilitate completely to decrease the risk of re-injury.
+- Resuming play too soon after an injury.
+After having an injury or illness the athlete must rehabilitate completely to decrease the risk of re-injury.

 Prevention and Performance